LandOfTheRair/landoftherair.github.io/_docs/creators/map-making.md

 Each map should have these map layers (in order; if you copy a map, they will be):

-1. SpawnerZones - this is an object layer that uses *only* rectangle objects.
-It's used to help the game understand where creatures are bunched up.
-You shouldn't add anything to it.
+1. ZLevel - this is an object layer that uses *only* rectangle objects.
+It's used to specify what's above or below what on the map.
+1. SpawnerZones - this is a legacy layer, don't use it for anything.
-2. Succorport - this is an object layer that uses *only* rectangle objects.
+1. Succorport - this is an object layer that uses *only* rectangle objects.
 The rectangle object name sets the region name in succor/teleport.
-3. BackgroundMusic - this is an object layer that uses *only* rectangle objects.
+1. BackgroundMusic - this is an object layer that uses *only* rectangle objects.
 The rectangle object name sets the BGM played in the region.
-4. RegionDescriptions - this is an object layer that uses *only* rectangle objects.
+1. RegionDescriptions - this is an object layer that uses *only* rectangle objects.
 The rectangle objects set the description for the area contained inside of it.
 Additionally, if there is no succorport, any succor/teleports will use the name of this RegionDescription.
-5. Spawners - this is an object layer specifically for spawners.
+1. Spawners - this is an object layer specifically for spawners.
 Generally, they are restricted to the pylon sprite to prevent confusion.
-6. NPCs - this is an object layer for specific scripted NPCs.
+1. NPCs - this is an object layer for specific scripted NPCs.
 This typically includes shops, quest givers, and the like.
-7. Interactables - this is an object layer for anything interactable - doors, stairs, portals, or map event tiles.
+1. Interactables - this is an object layer for anything interactable - doors, stairs, portals, or map event tiles.
-8. OpaqueDecor - this is an object layer for decorative things that should not be see-through-able but can be walked through.
+1. OpaqueDecor - this is an object layer for decorative things that should not be see-through-able but can be walked through.
 Typically, secret walls are put on this layer.
-9. DenseDecor - this is an object layer for decorative things that should also not be walk-through-able (but can be seen through).
+1. DenseDecor - this is an object layer for decorative things that should also not be walk-through-able (but can be seen through).
 Typically, counters are put on this layer.
-10. Decor - this is an object layer for decorative things such as beds, barrels, etc.
+1. Decor - this is an object layer for decorative things such as beds, barrels, etc.
-11. Walls - this is a layer specifically for walls.
+1. Walls - this is a layer specifically for walls.
 Sparingly, trees may also be placed here to make them opaque/dense.
-12. Foliage - this is a layer specifically for trees and plants.
+1. Foliage - this is a layer specifically for trees and plants.
-13. Fluids - this is a layer for water and lava only.
+1. Fluids - this is a layer for water and lava only.
 Do not put anything else (ie, pools, fountains) on this layer.
-14. Floors - this is another visual layer on top of terrain, it has no effect other than affecting visual tile layering.
+1. Floors - this is another visual layer on top of terrain, it has no effect other than affecting visual tile layering.
 Typically carpets, bone piles, etc will go on this layer.
-15. Terrain - this is the base layer and is the tile that is the general basis of your map - grass, dirt, tile, etc.
+1. Terrain - this is the base layer and is the tile that is the general basis of your map - grass, dirt, tile, etc.

 ### Optional Properties